Do Go On - 536 - FedEx Flight 705

 The first one comes from Michael Derrissy.

-And you also get to give yourself a title,
+And you also get to give yourself a title.

-and Michael's title is La Loba.
+And Michael's title is La Loba.

-La La La La La La La La La La La La La La.
+La La La La La La La La La La La.

 And Michael's offering a quote writing, lately my hyperfixation has been on the music of Shakira.